pengfeiliu371/Getting_started/Graphic_guideline_for_scientific_publications.md

 > by Pengfei Liu (pengfei.liu@eas.gatech.edu)

 ### Overview
-Figures are an important element of a scientific paper.
+Figures are the centerpiece of a scientific paper.
 The aim of this document is to provide a guideline for graduate students and postdocs in my group on how to prepare figures for publications.
 Note that different journals may have different requirements.
 However, figures prepared following this guide should work for most of journals.

 ### What softwares should I use?